 Image courtesy of Michel Boot, Delft University of Technology

-This is the second article from Dr. James Self exploring designers' approaches and tools in support of a thoughtful, reflective design activity.
-You can read the first piece, "CAD vs. Sketching, Why Ask?" here.
+This is the second article in an ongoing series by Dr. James Self in which he explores designers' approaches and tools in support of a thoughtful, reflective design activity.

 Design practitioners are well-aware of and indeed exploit uncertainty as a means to facilitate design thinking, innovation and creativity.
 As design intentions are explored through the use of designerly tools such as sketching, design activity remains divergent, iterative and uncommitted.
 This ambiguous uncertainty facilitates design thinking and the exploration of often ill-defined design problems.
 In short, there exists a unique relationship between uncertainty and design activity.
 Because to design is to engage with an exploration of ideas towards the yet to be.
 Understanding this relationship is important if we are to develop our understanding of what it is to design.